TheAmazingPT/passman/README.md

 # Setup
-Grab the executable [bash script](https://github.com/TheAmazingPT/passman/blob/master/dist/passman) from the dist directory and put it somewhere in your `$PATH`.
+Grab the executable [bash script](https://github.com/TheAmazingPT/passman/blob/master/dist/passman) from the [dist/](https://github.com/TheAmazingPT/passman/tree/master/dist) directory and put it somewhere in your `$PATH` on your computer.

 I for example added `$HOME/bin` to my `$PATH` and copied the script into this directory.

 Afterwards you want to invoke this script preferably via a keyboard shortcut.